Retailer Frequently Asked Questions

-The food items are listed in Appendix B in the Vendor Agreement.
-The retailer must maintain each of the WIC approved foods, in the quantities stated, on the shelves at all times.
+The food items are listed in Appendix B of the Vendor Agreement.
+The retailer must maintain each of the WIC approved foods in the quantities stated in the Minimum Inventory Requirements on the shelves at all times.

 How do I get a food WIC approved?

-Submit the product information with nutrition labels, ingredient list, product images, statewide availability and retail prices for the products that you would like for us to consider.
-Information can be sent to: firstname.lastname@example.org OR
+Submit product information with nutrition labels, ingredient list, product images, statewide availability and retail prices for the products that you would like for us to consider.
+Information can be sent to:

 State of Connecticut, Dept. of Public Health Connecticut, WIC Program, 410 Capitol Ave, MS #11WIC, Hartford, CT 06106